kotajacob/metweather/README.md

   -v, --version           version for metweather
   -l, --location string   location used for the weather observation/forecast

+COMMANDS
   observation: display current or past weather observations
   forecast: display weather predictions for the current day or next serveral days
 ```

 # Config Example